-“The Parametric Financial Mathematics Fellowship for Opportunity and Advancement” and “The MFM Fellowship for Opportunity and Advancement” and are both two-year fellowships with an approximate value of about $94,000, which will be within the established cost of MFM attendance over two consecutive academic years.
-This includes coverage of full in-state MFM tuition and fees (even if you are not a Minnesota resident) and a living stipend of $25,000 per year for two consecutive academic years (up to 4 semesters) of the MFM program.
-The Fellow will also be provided subsidized health insurance for the two academic years.
+“The Parametric Financial Mathematics Fellowship for Opportunity and Advancement” and “The MFM Fellowship for Opportunity and Advancement”are both two-year fellowships with an approximate value of about $105,000, which will be within the established cost of MFM attendance over two consecutive academic years.
+This includes coverage of full in-state MFM tuition and all university fees (even if you are not a Minnesota resident) and a living stipend of $25,000 per year for two consecutive academic years (up to 4 semesters) of the MFM program.
+The fellow will also be provided subsidized health insurance for the two academic years.
 The stipend is distributed in bi-weekly payments throughout the academic year in alignment with the University payroll schedule.

 Fellowship cycle for 2022 is now open

-In addition, to financial support from our generous donors, the Fellows will have the opportunity to get to know the various firms that support the fellowships by engaging in job shadowing and other interactions with the donor firms.
+In addition, to financial support from our generous donors, the fellows will have the opportunity to get to know the various firms that support their fellowships by engaging in job shadowing and other interactions with the donor firms.
 In addition there will be opportunities to apply for summer internships at donor firms and other local, regional and national firms.

 Parametric Financial Mathematics Fellowship for Opportunity and Advancement

 This fellowship is fully supported by Parametric.
-Parametric has $316+ billion in assets under management and employs 500 investment professionals across six offices, with expertise in research, strategy, trading, and portfolio management.
-It is expected to become an affiliate of Morgan Stanley in 2021.
-The firm's offices are in Minneapolis, Seattle, New York City, Boston, Westport, Connecticut, and Sydney, Australia.
+Parametric has $410 billion in assets under management across an array of products and strategies, including not just custom core and overlay, but also responsible investing, factors, emerging markets, liquid alternatives, fixed income, and more.
+Parametric is a company with expressed goals to continually strive in evolving their skills and technical expertise in order to apply ingenuity to solving client challenges, while remaining grounded in their quantitative approach.
+They also seek to maintain an authentic and vibrant culture.
+The firm became part of Morgan Stanley in 2021, but it remains proudly independent in its approach and spirit.
+The firm has 148 investment professionals across six offices, with expertise in research, strategy, trading, and portfolio management.
+Its offices are in Minneapolis, Seattle, New York City, Boston, Westport, Connecticut, and Sydney, Australia.
 Parametric is committed to making an impact in the communities where it does business.
 Read about Parametric’s community impact initiatives.

 MFM Fellowship for Opportunity and Advancement